 Why Perform Compatibility Testing?

 Software or applications with large user bases need testing from various aspects before being deployed into the production environment.
 For medium to large scale applications, compatible with all commonly available operating systems and internet browsers is essential.
 The goal of compatibility testing is to identify any loopholes between the various platforms and confirm that requirements function as specified.
 If executed efficiently with maximum coverage, can confirm the stability and workability of the application.

 Types of Compatibility Testing

 - Browser Compatibility Testing: This type of testing is widely performed to make sure that a particular application is compatible on the different browsers available on the market, such as Chrome, IE, Safari, Firefox, and Opera.
-Cross Browser Testing Tools Tips can help you to select the right tools for your needs.

 - Hardware Compatibility Testing: In this scenario, an application is tested against various hardware configurations to check behavior.